 5. NordicTrack C7.5 Elliptical Cross Trainer

-The NordicTrack E7.2 is the first incline cross trainer on this list.
-With an RRP of £900 it's not cheap (although we've seen it sold for much less than this), but it provides a great workout and a range of useful features.
+The NordicTrack E7.5 is the first incline cross trainer on this list.
+With an RRP of £999 it's not cheap (although we've seen it sold for much less than this), but it provides a great workout and a range of useful features.

-The stand-out feature of the E7.2 is the incline function.
+The stand-out feature of the E7.5 is the power ramp function.
 This allows you to adjust the machine up to a 20 degree incline for a more difficult workout.
-The incline needs to be adjusted manually, but provides an easy way to increase the intensity of your workout.
+Changing the angle allows you to target different muscle groups, so it's a great way to add more variety to your workouts.

-Aside from the incline feature, the E7.2 is built with a 9kg flywheel and a 150kg maximum user weight.
-We would have liked a slightly heavier flywheel for smoother performance, but the magnetic resistance system with 20 levels provides ample room for cardiovascular improvement.
+Aside from the incline feature, the E7.5 is built with a 9kg inertia enhanced flywheel and a 125kg maximum user weight.
+We would have liked a slightly heavier flywheel for smoother performance, but the "Silent" magnetic resistance system with 22 levels provides ample room for cardiovascular improvement.

-Another great feature of the cross trainer is its adjustable stride length (18-20").
+Another great feature of the cross trainer is its adjustable stride length.
 This is great for increasing the comfort of your workout or targeting different muscle groups.
-It also comes with a bright LCD display with 20 pre-set programmes (10 weight loss and 10 performance), iFit Live integration and an Intermix 2.0 sound system.
+It also comes with a bright LCD display with 26 pre-set programmes (13 calorie and 13 performance), iFit Live integration, workout fan, tablet holder, and built-in 2-inch speakers.

-We think the NordicTrack E7.2 is an outstanding incline cross trainer.
+We think the NordicTrack E7.5 is an outstanding incline cross trainer.
 It can challenge even advanced users, while having a range of options to vary the intensity and difficulty of your workout.
-The 9kg flywheel is the only major drawback, but the E7.2 makes up for this with a variable stride length, incline feature and a highly durable design.
+The 9kg flywheel is the only major drawback, but the E7.5 makes up for this with a variable stride length, incline feature and a highly durable design.

 6. NordicTrack E11.5 Power Incline Cross Trainer (Best Cross Trainer)

 The third NordicTrack cross trainer on this list - and also our pick for the best cross trainer of 2020 - is the E11.5.
 It's an incline cross trainer that's built to a commercial standard.
 It also has a silent magnetic resistance system and iFit compatibility, making it an excellent choice for a home cross trainer.